Loss tolerant cross-Kerr enhancement via modulated squeezing

 \onecolumngrid

-In this supplemental material, we give the explicit form of the squeezing sequence when squeezing is applied to both modes, derive the bound given in Eq.
-(6) in the main body of the manuscript and investigate its tightness, and give more details for the photon loss model considered in the manuscript.
+In this supplemental material, we give the explicit form of the squeezing sequence when squeezing is applied to both modes, discuss enhancing multi-mode cross-Kerr interactions, derive the bound given in Eq.
+(4) in the main body of the manuscript and investigate its tightness.
+We also give more details for the photon loss model considered in the manuscript and study the performance of the squeezing sequences when errors in the squeezing angles are present.